About Jeffrey Fudin, BS, PharmD, DAAPM, FCCP, FASHP

-Jeffrey Fudin, BS, PharmD, FCCP, is Adjunct Associate Professor of Pharmacy Practice & Pain Management, Western New England University College of Pharmacy, in Springfield, Massachusetts, He also is Adjunct Assistant Professor of Pharmacy Practice at Albany College of Pharmacy; Adjunct Assistant Professor of Pharmacy Practice at the University of Connecticut School of Pharmacy; and has several other academic affiliations including and the University at Buffalo School of Pharmacy and Pharmaceutical Sciences; and Clinical Pharmacy Specialist and Director, PGY2 Pain & Palliative Care Pharmacy Residency at the Stratton VA Medical Center, in Albany, New York.
+Jeffrey Fudin, BS, PharmD, DAAPM, FCCP, FASHP, is is an Adjunct Associate Professor of Pharmacy Practice at Western New England University College of Pharmacy; Adjunct Assistant Professor of Pharmacy Practice at Albany College of Pharmacy; Adjunct Assistant Professor of Pharmacy Practice at the University of Connecticut School of Pharmacy; and has several other academic affiliations including and the University at Buffalo School of Pharmacy and Pharmaceutical Sciences; and Clinical Pharmacy Specialist and Director, PGY2 Pain & Palliative Care Pharmacy Residency at the Stratton VA Medical Center, in Albany, New York.

-Dr. Fudin graduated from the Albany College of Pharmacy & Health Sciences (ACPHS) with his Bachelors Degree and his PharmD.
+Dr. Fudin graduated from the Albany College of Pharmacy & Health Sciences with his Bachelors Degree and his PharmD.
 He was awarded and completed an American Cancer Society Sponsored Fellowship in Oncology/Hematology at SUNY/Upstate Medical Center shortly after his undergraduate work.
 He has been an Instructor of Pharmacology at SAGE Graduate School of Nursing for several years.
 He is a Clinical Pharmacy Consultant to Homedical Associates, an innovative home-based academic patient care service dedicated to treating medically complex patients in their homes.

-He is a Diplomate of the American Academy of Pain Management, a Fellow of the American College of Clinical Pharmacy (ACCP), and a member of several other professional organizations.
+He is a Diplomate of the American Academy of Pain Management, a Fellow of the American College of Clinical Pharmacy, and a member of several other professional organizations.
 Dr. Fudin is a Section Editor for Pain Medicine, the official journal of AAPM.
-He is Founder/Chairman of Professionals for Rational Opioid Monitoring & Pharmacotherapy (PROMPT), an advocacy group in favor of safe opioid prescribing by encouraging clinician education, proactive risk stratification, and appropriate therapeutic monitoring.
+He is Founder/Chairman of Professionals for Rational Opioid Monitoring & Pharmacotherapy (PROMPT), a group that advocates in favor of safe opioid prescribing by encouraging clinician education, proactive risk stratification, and appropriate therapeutic monitoring.

 As a peer reviewer, Dr. Fudin helped to establish the American Pain Society Clinical Practice Guidelines for Arthritis, for Fibromyalgia, and for Cancer Pain and Palliative Care.
 He was a panel member for establishing guidelines on the “Use of Chronic Opioids for Chronic Non-Cancer Pain,” a collaborative effort between the APS and the AAPM; these guidelines have been widely disseminated by the American Journal of Pain for use by healthcare providers worldwide.
 Recently, he participated in development of draft guidelines for the proper use of urine testing in addiction medicine, a collaborative project by the National Association of Addiction Treatment Providers with support from the Center for Lawful Access and Abuse Deterrence and the American Society of Addiction Medicine.